10 AWS Lambda Use Cases to Start Your Serverless Journey

 We are well aware of how serverless helps in elevating our focus to more business-critical tasks by empowering developers and offering cost-friendly solutions.
 However, we have still observed confusion among people who want to get started with serverless adoption but don’t know where, when and how!
 This blog post is about them.

-Let’s start unfolding each of them with practical examples and benefits it brings to the organizations as well as development teams.
+Let’s start unfolding each of aws lambda use cases with practical examples and benefits it brings to the organizations as well as development teams.

 #1.
 Serverless Website Example with AWS Lambda